no-defun-allowed/simulation-and-simulacra/README.md

 A program that simulates "playing Minecraft", watching how many blaze rods drop and how many ender pearls are traded for.

-On a Radeon RX 580 card, this code takes about 0.90 seconds to perform (the default value of) 8192 simulation jobs, each performing 40,000 simulations.
+On a Radeon RX 580 card, this code takes about 2.24 seconds to perform (the default value of) 9000 simulation jobs, each performing 100,000 simulations.
-This results in performing about 363 million simulations a second.
-Pretty neat for my first OpenCL program.
+This results in performing about 400 million simulations a second.

 This program repeatedly prints out lines like